TeslaYet/Orbitron-Multiplet-Edac/LINUX_BRANCH_README.md

 1. **File Path Separators**: Linux uses forward slashes (`/`) while Windows uses backslashes (`\`).
 The code now uses `os.path.join()` consistently to handle this difference.

-2. **EDAC Executable Extensions**: According to `linux_compile_instructions.txt`, the EDAC executable on Linux should have an `.exe` extension, unlike on macOS.
+2. **EDAC Executable Extensions**: According to `linux_compile_instructions.txt`, the EDAC executables on Linux should have an `.exe` extension, unlike on macOS.
 The code now searches for both variants.

 3. **Shell Commands Differences**: Commands like `cat` (Linux/macOS) vs `type` (Windows) are handled differently based on platform.